Androsace septentrionalis (Pygmyflower) - photos and description

 General: Weedy, tiny annual with a rosette of basal leaves and bearing terminal flower umbels.
 Scapes often reddish in colour.
 Foliage puberulent.

 Flowers: Flowers grow in umbels, are white with a yellow eye, we measured a flower at 3 mm diameter.
 Involucral bracts at the base of the flower umbels, the involucral bracts are narrowly lanceolate.
-We observed the calyx may be > than the corolla, this conflicts with Budd's Flora and Flora of Alberta which state the calyix should = the corolla in this species.
+We observed the calyx may be > than the corolla, this conflicts with Budd's Flora and Flora of Alberta which state the calyx should = the corolla in this species.

 Leaves: Leaves all basal, elliptical to obovate, having a few teeth at their tip, leaf highlighted in photo above was 15 mm long by 5 mm wide.
 Leaves have very short hairs.